superhacker2002/Node/readme.md

 ▪️ No, the deposit amount remains the same and is only used to assert your ID.

+### What is rTBY? ❓

+▪️ rTBY stands for Rented TBY.
+Rented TBY enables you to obtain a Datakeeper ID and operate a node for a limited duration.
+Once the rental period ends, you must either renew the rental or obtain a permanent ID with TBY.
+Otherwise, there is a risk of your ID being intercepted.

+Note that rTBY does not count within the Store&Earn program, only TBY does.

 ### What is a node interception ❓

 ▪️ Note that in some cases, your ID may be intercepted or "stolen."
 This can occur if your TBY deposit is less than your Datakeeper ID, or if your node has been inactive for 30 days.
 Losing your Datakeeper ID will likely result in a higher cost to secure another spot, so it's crucial to monitor your TBY deposit and node activity closely.